SaiRakeshPeteru/airavata-quantization-fastapi/README.md

 - Quantization: 4-bit using `bitsandbytes`
 - Backend: FastAPI
 - Tested on: Google Colab (T4 GPU) with latency and throughput benchmarks
-- Format: Structured for easy deployment and inference

 ## Quantization Details